-- Mapping of existing methodologies and tools on pollution, environment and health Methodologies and tools on pollution, environment and health, and the results of assessments conducted (when publicly available) are made available - 2) Stimulating good practices through fiscal policies
+- ✓ Mapping of existing methodologies and tools on pollution, environment and health ✓ Methodologies and tools on pollution, environment and health, and the results of - ✓ Methodologies and tools on pollution, environment and health, and the results of assessments conducted (when publicly available) are made available

+2) Stimulating good practices through fiscal policies

-Rationale and key elements: Fiscal policy through revenue generating measures such as taxes and charges as well as government expenditures could provide incentives to discourage polluting activities or the use of polluting products in a cost-effective way.
-At the same time, by removing existing price distortions that generate perverse incentives such as environmentally harmful subsidies, fiscal policy reforms could reduce pollution and improve associated health impacts.
-In practice, the use of fiscal instruments in reducing pollution and associated health impacts is limited, particularly in the developing world and there is still a knowledge gap on how to optimize the use of such instruments due to a lack of empirical evidence, data, and assessments.
+Fiscal policy through revenue generating measures such as taxes and charges as well as government expenditures could provide incentives to discourage polluting activities or the use of polluting products in a cost-effective way.
+At the same time, by removing existing price distortions that generate perverse incentives, such as environmentally harmful subsidies, fiscal policy reforms could reduce pollution and improve associated health impacts.
+In practice, the use of fiscal instruments in reducing pollution and associated health impacts is limited and there is still a knowledge gap on how to optimize the use of such instruments due to a lack of empirical evidence.